(Chapter 31 and 33 only)

 - Drop or withdraw from the courses with a tuition refund.

-- See the Student Handbook for further details regarding deployment.
+- See the Student Catalog for further details regarding deployment.

 - Drop means full or partial tuition will be refunded, and the course will not be on your transcript.